Ali4509247/EDU-PRODIGI/README.md

-# Briefly Description of this Project
+# Description of this Project
 What is the purpose of our project?

-Our project is designed for a university student who is willing to :
+Our project is designed for a university student who wants to:
-1. find a mentor for academic purposes
+1. Find a mentor for academic purposes
 2. find a mentor or see someone's experience in a career (i.e. include internship)
-3. find a teammate or colleague to attend an event
+3. Find a teammate or colleague to attend an event
-4. find a teammate to build a project together.
+4. Find a teammate to build a project together.

 Why does this project come out?

-We intend to create a website to create a better social networking platform for students in any university worldwide.
 Due to COVID-19, we observe that people have less chance to connect with others.
+So, we intend to create a website to create a better social networking platform for students in any university worldwide.

 How will this project work?